Stretching or strengthening? Which to choose and why

 To give support and stabilisation to the bony structures of the body.
 This is especially important for the shoulder girdle, pelvis and knees.

 Strong muscle tone will enable the body to move effectively with less effort.
 This in turn means that the body can move more before becoming tired.
-Good muscle tone will also increase your metabolism enabling you to burn more calories on a day to day basis (more of which I will look at in a future article).
+Good muscle tone will also increase your metabolism enabling you to burn more calories on a day to day basis.

 What happens when you stretch a muscle?